For many years the people of the DR Congo suffered the agonies inflicted by a series of devastating wars.

-Over the months we spent with the boys, we started following them in their daily routines; at the Children’s Parliament office, at school, with their families and with their friends.
-We quickly realized that while most of the boys have family lives and do well in school, the vast majority of their time is spent with each other.
+Over the months we spent with the boys, we started following them in their daily routines; at the Children's Parliament office, at school, with their families and with their friends.
+We quickly realised that while most of the boys have family lives and do well in school, the vast majority of their time is spent with each other.

 Much of the time is spent tackling the Children's Parliament's heavy caseload - but they still find time for jostling around with each other and for hanging out with their girlfriends, most of whom are also members of the parliament.
 "Sometimes we get into arguments but that's totally normal.
 When there is a problem we all help each other out, we all work together.
 For us it's our way of life."

 We witnessed firsthand, how that way of life can put them into grave danger.
 One of their colleagues from another village was killed due to his work as a parliamentarian during the course of the film, and subsequently several of the other parliamentarians received death threats.
 While scared, they hashed out their concerns during numerous meeting and decided against toning down any of their activities or messages.

 But despite the best intentions and unending energy and determination, they are not always successful.
 Sometimes the children seeking help never return to the office intimidated by their victimisers, particularly when the perpetrator are parents or other family members.
 Sometimes the international organisations with whom they collaborate dismiss them as children because of their age, and shut them out of cases the parliamentarians brought out into the open.